gabehollombe-aws/step-functions-workshop/website/content/_index.md

     We could also run the above function with other states like ‘SUBMITTED’ or ‘APPROVED’ or ‘REJECTED’.

-4. Approve the application (replace REPLACE_WITH_ID below with the ID of the application ID you copied in step 1).
+Step 4.
+Approve the application (replace REPLACE_WITH_ID below with the ID of the application ID you copied in step 1).
 Run with replacement:

     ```bash
     sls invoke -f ApproveApplication --data='{ "id": "REPLACE_WITH_ID" }'